 In total, 38 businesses and organizations sponsored the 2016 event, which saw over 275 people in attendance on Thursday, and 120 on Friday for the pollinator habitat tours.
 Attendees came from 11 states: Iowa, Illinois, Kansas, Michigan, Minnesota, Missouri, North Carolina, Ohio, Oregon, Massachusetts, and Wisconsin.

-Two nationally-recognized monarch experts were featured this year, Karen Oberhauser, Ph.D., Monarch Joint Venture, Professor, Department of Fisheries, Wildlife, and Conservation Biology at the University of Minnesota provided the opening keynote and Orley R. “Chip” Taylor, Ph.D., Founder and Director of Monarch Watch, Professor, Department of Ecology and Evolutionary Biology, University of Kansas provided the luncheon keynote, both on Thursday.
+Two nationally-recognized monarch experts were featured, Karen Oberhauser, Ph.D., Monarch Joint Venture, Professor, Department of Fisheries, Wildlife, and Conservation Biology at the University of Minnesota provided the opening keynote and Orley R. “Chip” Taylor, Ph.D., Founder and Director of Monarch Watch, Professor, Department of Ecology and Evolutionary Biology, University of Kansas provided the luncheon keynote, both on Thursday.